kairos-io/kairos/docs/src/pages/installation/automated.md

 ## Via config URL

-It is possible to specify `config_url=<URL>` as boot argument during boot.
-This will let the machine pull down the configuration specified via URL and perform the installation with the configuration specified.
+It is possible to specify `config_url=<URL>` as a boot argument during boot.
+This will let the machine pull down the configuration specified via the URL and perform the installation with the configuration specified.
 The configuration will be available in the system after installation as usual at `/oem/99_custom.yaml`.

 If you don't know where to upload such configuration, it is common habit to upload those as GitHub gists.

 ## ISO remastering

 It is possible to create custom ISOs with an embedded cloud-config.
-This will let the machine automatically boot with a configuration file, which later will be installed in the system after provisioning is completed.
+This will let the machine automatically boot with a configuration file, which will later be installed in the system after provisioning is completed.

 ### Locally

-To remaster an ISO locally, you just need docker.
+To remaster an ISO locally, you need Docker.

 As Kairos is based on Elemental, the Elemental CLI can be used to create a new ISO with an additional configuration, consider the following steps: